 In January, 2021, President Joe Biden took office.
 Biden extended the American presence in Afghanistan four months.
 Beginning in May, the Taliban attacked and captured key military posts and territory throughout Afghanistan.
 Biden did not order American troops to fight the Taliban as they took control of more of the country.
 Biden decided to evacuate all American soldiers out of Afghanistan by August 31st.
 This decision to leave did not involve American allies and NATO, even though they had supported the U.S. during the war.
 While the Afghani President in July and August warned Biden that the Taliban could take over the country quickly, Biden told him to not speak of this in public, but to give the perception that the Taliban were not threatening the Afghani government.
 Biden announced to reporters at this time that the Taliban could not take over the country so quickly.
 Biden then gave the order to abandon Bagram Air Base.
 American forces left at midnight, without telling the Afghani commander.

 Once the Americans left, The Taliban quickly moved in to take over all of the country.
 The Taliban, before taking over the capital city Kabul, asked the Biden administration if he wanted to secure the city while the Americans evacuated all other personnel, including American civilians and Afghanis who had helped the Americans.
 Biden told the Taliban they could take over the city and be in charge.
 On August 15, the Taliban captured Kabul.
 Only the airport in Kabul was controlled by the Americans.

-As of September 11, 2022, the Taliban controls Afghanistan and there are no more U.S. soldiers in the country.
+As of September 11, 2023, the Taliban controls Afghanistan and there are no more U.S. soldiers in the country.
 There are still an untold number of Americans and Afghan allies trying to get out, though.
-Twenty-one years after the worst terrorist attack on American soil, those who harbored and supported the terrorists claim victory over America in Afghanistan.
+Twenty-two years after the worst terrorist attack on American soil, those who harbored and supported the terrorists claim victory over America in Afghanistan.